Reading time: 4 min.

 Hair transplants are a treatment that has steadily risen in popularity over the last few years.
 It’s now expected that every 13th man will get a hair transplant [1], and there are many women out there suffering from female pattern baldness who also view hair transplants as the perfect solution to their hair problems.

-Although hair transplants are an effective way to reverse the effects of hair loss and balding, many people are still concerned about the cost.
+Although hair transplant surgery is an effective way to reverse the effects of hair loss and balding, many people are still concerned about the cost.
 On average, a hair transplant costs around £4,820 in the UK.

-This has led many people to wonder whether it’s possible to get a hair transplant on the NHS.
-In this article, we’ll answer this important question and help you find the best professional to carry out the procedure for you.
+This has led many people to wonder whether it’s possible to get a hair transplant via the NHS.
+In this article, we’ll answer this important question and help you find the best professional to carry out the hair restoration procedure for you.

 Should you see your GP about hair loss?